 Tara earned her Bachelor of Arts in Education from Northern Kentucky University and a Master of Arts in Education from Georgetown College and a Master of Education from Northcentral University.
 She began teaching at Community Christian Academy (CCA), CFC’s school.
 In 1990, she became the school principal, and today, CCA continues to grow and prosper under her leadership.
 In 2008, CCA received a special honor from Congressman Geoff Davis for the school’s commitment to quality education and was also recognized by Cincinnati magazine as one of the best private schools in the tri-state area.

 In 1980, Pastor Tommy and Tara had their firstborn son: Thomas Eric Bates.
 Eric earned his Bachelor of Arts (Cum Laude), Bachelor of Science (Cum Laude), and Master of Arts degrees from Northern Kentucky University, and a Ph.D. from Union Institute & University in Cincinnati, OH.
-Eric married Erin, also a graduate of NKU, in 2003; they have three children, Garrison, Greylen, and Lakota.
+Eric married Erin, also a graduate of NKU, in 2003; they have five children, Garrison, Greylen, Lakota, and twins, Montana and Gibson.
 Eric and Erin are actively involved in ministry at CFC.
-Dr. Bates currently serves as an associate pastor and an administrator for Tommy Bates Ministries, and teaches anthropology part-time at Northern Kentucky University.
+Dr. Bates currently serves as the executive pastor at Community Family Church and is an administrator for Tommy Bates Ministries.
+He also teaches anthropology part-time at Northern Kentucky University.

 In 1982, Pastor Tommy and Tara had their second son: Joshua Eugene Bates.
 Josh earned a Bachelor of Science in Mathematics (Summa Cum Laude) and a Master of Arts in Teaching from NKU.
-Josh is actively involved at CFC as youth pastor.
-He also serves in the music department and as the youth choir tour director for Impact Youth Ministries.
-He married Megan in 2011 and they have two children, Ethan and Paisley.
+Josh is actively involved at CFC as the small groups pastor.
+He married Megan in 2011 and they have four children: Ethan, Paisley, Isaac and Oliver.

 In 1986, a dream came true with their lovely daughter, Ashley Elizabeth Bates.
 Ashley graduated as valedictorian of her class at Community Christian Academy and graduated from NKU with a Bachelor of Arts in Communication.
-Ashley is a gifted vocalist and sings with her brothers at CFC.
-She has a daughter, Emerson Purvis.
+Ashley is a gifted vocalist and sings with her brothers at CFC and has four children: Emerson, Willow, Havana and Asher.
+She’s married to Will Bernal-Ramirez.

 Vickie (Bates) Farley she gave her heart and life to Jesus Christ in 1972.
 In that same year, she met her future husband, Lane Farley, who was a “preacher’s kid.”
 A year later they were married.
 For the next 11 years, they served and ministered in many different volunteer positions at Community (Pentecostal) Family Church.
 In 1984, God launched Lane and Vickie into full-time ministry.
-Today, they pastor at First Assembly of God located in LaGrange, Georgia.
+After pastoring several locations over the past several decades, Lane and Vickie serve once again at CFC.
 Vickie is a talented piano player and anointed singer.
 She has appeared on the Trinity Broadcasting Network and has ministered at conventions, seminars, ladies’ retreats and workshops.
+Lane is an anointed teacher/preacher of the gospel and is an associate pastor and leads the School of Ministry at CFC.

 Brenda and Terry worked together at CFC directing the choir and music for 10 years.
 They began working at World Harvest Church in Columbus, Ohio with Pastor Rod Parsley in 1998 and returned home in 2008.
-Terry serves as an associate pastor at CFC and Brenda works as an administrative assistant as well as with the music department.
+Terry serves as an associate pastor at CFC and Brenda works as an office manager as well as with the music department.
+Their two daughters, Brittney and Torrie, and son-in-law, Jay, are active in ministry.

 On April 17, 1981, Pastor Tommy Bates became the Interim Pastor of his home church, Community Pentecostal Church, now Community Family Church.
 Then, on August 3, 1981, he was elected the Senior Pastor.
 Through the preaching of the Word with a powerful anointing, Pastor Bates has witnessed God take Community from its humble beginnings in a chicken house and barn to its present-day facility.
-The congregation has grown from its small beginnings of 80 to over 2,000 members and visitors every week.
+The congregation has grown from its small beginnings of 80 to now thousands of people who call CFC their home church.
 With internet streaming of two services each week and numerous other special events, CFC’s ministries reach around the world.

 To date, the church is debt-free with 113 acres of prime property in Independence, Kentucky, located about 18 miles south of Cincinnati, Ohio, and 14 miles from the Greater Cincinnati Airport.
-CFC’s current facility includes the sanctuary, the Educational Wing, the Family Life Center, and the Tara Center.
-Plans are underway to build a new 4,000-seat sanctuary and a state-of-the-art children’s facility.
-Community also extends its ministries to an off-site campus in the tri-state area.
+CFC’s current facility includes the sanctuary, the Educational Wing, the Family Life Center, gymnasium, the Ralph Byrley Center, and the Tara Center.

 Pastor Bates presently conducts crusades, conferences, and revivals throughout the United States and the world, seeing multiplied thousands come to Christ.
 The gifts of the Spirit follow his ministry with visible signs of transformation and miraculous healings.